rschubkegel/hcc/src/pages/2024/fall/computer-science/syllabus.md

 <p class="notice">
 Students are encouraged to <em>take ownership of their own experience in this class</em>.
 In addition to completing assignments, students should proactively reach out for help when necessary and inquire about ways to expand projects beyond the minimum requirements.
 While this is an accredited course, <em>students will get out of the class what they put in</em>.
 </p>

+### Artificial Intelligence

+Artificial intelligence (AI) should not be used in this class unless explicitly stated otherwise.

+Using AI to assist with quiz quesions, write code, or otherwise behave disingenuously is subject to disciplinary action.

+Not only is it plagiaristic but it is detrimental to the learning process.

+There is a time and a place for AI, but that time and place is not this class.